Closeness to the Diagonal for Longest Common Subsequences in Random Words: Preliminaries

-The main result of this paper is that if $n$ is large enough (we take $k$ fixed and let $n$ go to infinity), then for all optimal alignment typically we have that most of the intervals $[r_{i-1}+1, r_i]$ (for $i=1,2,\ldots,m$) have their lengths between $kp_1$ and $kp_2$.
-By most, we mean that by taking $k$ fixed, and $n$ large enough, that proportion gets typically as close to $100\%$ as we want.\\
+The first result we next set to state, asserts that for $k$ fixed and $n$ large enough then typically in any optimal alignment \eqref{sum} most of the intervals $[r_{i-1}+1, r_i]_{\bbn}$ (for $i=1,2, \dots, m$) have their length, $r_i-r_{i-1}$, between $kp_1$ and $kp_2$.
+By most, it is meant that by taking $k$ large, \textit{but fixed}, and $n$ large enough, the proportion of such intervals gets as close to $1$ as one wishes to.